-A prenuptial agreement, commonly referred to as a "prenup," is a legally binding contract executed by two individuals prior to their marriage.
+A premarital agreement, commonly referred to as a "prenup," is a legally binding contract executed by two individuals prior to their marriage.
 This agreement delineates the terms governing the management of financial and property matters in the event of a divorce, separation, or death of one spouse.
-Prenuptial agreements serve to protect the interests of both parties and provide clarity regarding their financial rights and responsibilities throughout the marriage and beyond.
+Prenuptial and premarital agreements serve to protect the interests of both parties and provide clarity regarding their financial rights and responsibilities throughout the marriage and beyond.

 Key Features of a Prenuptial Agreement: